| by

 Cross resembled ants on an ant-hill, or a swarm of bees descending

+on Sheemore.
 By 1958 the Sheemore Holy Year Cross was

 being floodlit intermittently, thanks to the advent of rural